-It is essential that all staff receive e-safety training and understand their responsibilities, as outlined in this policy.
+It is essential that all staff receive online safety training and understand their responsibilities, as outlined in this policy.
 Training will be offered as follows:

-- A planned programme of formal e-safety training will be made available to staff.
+- A planned programme of formal online safety training will be made available to staff.
 This will be regularly updated and reinforced.
-An audit of the e-safety training needs of all staff will be carried out regularly.
-It is expected that some staff will identify e-safety as a training need within the performance management process. - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the academy e-safety policy and Acceptable Use Agreements. . - The E-Safety Coordinator / Officer (or other nominated person) will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This E-Safety policy and its updates will be presented to and discussed by staff in staff / team meetings / INSET days. - The E-Safety Coordinator / Officer (or other nominated person) will provide advice / guidance / training to individuals as required.
+An audit of the online safety training needs of all staff will be carried out regularly.
+It is expected that some staff will identify online safety as a training need within the performance management process. - All new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the academy online safety policy and Acceptable Use Agreements. - The Online safety Coordinator / Officer (or other nominated person) will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This Online safety policy and its updates will be presented to and discussed by staff in staff / team meetings / INSET days. - The Online safety Coordinator / Officer (or other nominated person) will provide advice / guidance / training to individuals as required.